swolekat/vnyan-sammi-extension/README.md

 # Installation
 ** PLEASE NOTE.
-AS OF 1.0.0 ONWARD, YOU WILL NEED NODE INSTALLED IF YOU WANT TO HAVE THE TRIGGERS WORK ** Inside of Sammi, on the left select bridge.
+AS OF 1.0.0 ONWARD, YOU WILL NEED NODE INSTALLED IF YOU WANT TO HAVE THE TRIGGERS WORK **

+** AS OF 2.0.0, YOU NEED TO BE ON WINDOWS 10 OR LATER FOR THE INSTALLATION PROCESS TO WORK**

+Inside of Sammi, on the left select bridge.
 Select install new extension.
 Install vnyan-sammi-extension.sef.

 There will be a new deck with a big red button.
 Run this button once.